mile95/old-blog/_posts/delta-change-feed/2023-01-03-delta-change-feed.md

 For instance, if the change feed contained an `Insert`, that meant that a new measurement source had been identified.
 An `Update` meant that we had a new version of the measurement source, for instance if the measurement source had changed its position.
 We used the change feed of the table to keep track of versions of the measurement sources.

-Assume the following delta table with two data sources.
+Assume the following delta table with two measurement sources.

 | id | pos       |
 |----|-----------|